turbo-sim/turboflow/docs/source/model_description/loss_models/kacker_okapuu_1982.rst

    Add polynomial curve fit from aungier

+   Add figures showing the trend of the loss coefficient

+   Add figure for the Mach number correction factor

-The profile loss coefficient :math:`Y_{\mathrm{p}}` is computed according to :eq:`eq-KO-profile`.
+The profile loss coefficient :math:`Y_{\mathrm{p}}` is computed according to :eq:`eq:KO-profile`.

 .. math::
-   :label: eq-KO-profile
+   :label: eq:KO-profile

    Y_{\mathrm{p}} = 0.914 \cdot \left( \frac{2}{3} \cdot  Y_{\mathrm{p}}' \cdot K_{\mathrm{p}} + Y_{\mathrm{shock}} \right)

-The term :math:`Y_{\mathrm{p}}'` is given by :eq:`eq-KO-profile1`, where the terms, :math:`Y_{\mathrm{p, \, reaction}}` and :math:`Y_{\mathrm{p, \, impulse}}` are be obtained from the graphical data reproduced in Figures :numref:`fig-Yp-reaction` and :numref:`fig-Yp-impulse`.
+The term :math:`Y_{\mathrm{p}}'` is given by :eq:`eq:KO-profile1`, where the terms, :math:`Y_{\mathrm{p, \, reaction}}` and :math:`Y_{\mathrm{p, \, impulse}}` are be obtained from the graphical data reproduced in ``Figures``.
 The subscript *reaction* refers to blades with zero inlet metal angle (i.e., axial entry) and the subscript *impulse* refers to blades that have an inlet metal angle with the same magnitude but opposite sign as the exit relative flow angle.

-The second term of the right-hand side of :eq:`eq-KO-profile1` is a correction factor that accounts for the effects of the maximum blade thickness.
-The sign of :math:`\beta_{\mathrm{out}}` in :eq:`eq-KO-profile1` was changed with respect to the original work of Kacker--Okappu to comply with the angle convention used in this paper.
+The second term of the right-hand side of :eq:`eq:KO-profile1` is a correction factor that accounts for the effects of the maximum blade thickness.
+The sign of :math:`\beta_{\mathrm{out}}` in :eq:`eq:KO-profile1` was changed with respect to the original work of Kacker--Okappu to comply with the angle convention used in this paper.

 .. math::
-   :label: eq-KO-profile1
+   :label: eq:KO-profile1

    Y_{\mathrm{p}}' = \left[ Y_{\mathrm{p, \, reaction}} - \left( \frac{\theta_{\mathrm{in}}}{\beta_{\mathrm{out}}} \right)  \left| \frac{\theta_{\mathrm{in}}}{\beta_{\mathrm{out}}} \right| \cdot (Y_{\mathrm{p, \, impulse}}- Y_{\mathrm{p, \, reaction}}) \right] \cdot \left(\frac{t_{\mathrm{max}}/c}{0.20}\right)^{-\frac{\theta_{\mathrm{in}}}{\beta_{\mathrm{out}}}}

-The factor :math:`K_{p}` from :eq:`eq-KO-profile` accounts for compressible flow effects when the Mach number within the cascade is subsonic and approaches unity.
-These effects tend to accelerate the flow, make the boundary layers thinner, and decrease the profile losses. :math:`K_{p}` is a function on the inlet and outlet relative Mach numbers and it is computed from :eq:`eq-KO-profile2` and :eq:`eq-KO-profile3`.
+The factor :math:`K_{p}` from :eq:`eq:KO-profile` accounts for compressible flow effects when the Mach number within the cascade is subsonic and approaches unity.
+These effects tend to accelerate the flow, make the boundary layers thinner, and decrease the profile losses. :math:`K_{p}` is a function on the inlet and outlet relative Mach numbers and it is computed from :eq:`eq:KO-profile2` and :eq:`eq:KO-profile3`.

 .. math::
-   :label: eq-KO-profile2
+   :label: eq:KO-profile2

    K_{\mathrm{p}} = 1-K_{2} \cdot \left(1-K_{1} \right)

 .. math::
-   :label: eq-KO-profile3
+   :label: eq:KO-profile3

    K_{1} =
    \begin{cases}